Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 After a stern scolding from my embassy, I went out and purchased the best travel money belt money could buy.
 This article is the result: it lays out everything you need to know about keeping your money safe when you travel.

-That’s right.
 Travel is no place for anything you aren’t prepared to lose, because it could happen.
 But some things can’t be left at home.

 So how do you protect your ID documents and cash from pickpockets in Paris, London, and other major tourist cities?

-What is a money belt?
+First, what is a money belt, exactly?

 After my Beijing debacle, I learned my lesson and when I traveled across Africa overland, the single most important item I owned was my waist money belt, also known as a hidden travel money pouch, cash belt, passport belt, safety wallet or even a hidden waist wallet.